-This free debit card encourages your teen to develop better earning, spending and saving habits.Wingocard is a new debit card and mobile app designed to put you in control while your teen learns to become financially literate.
-Unlike other teen-focused cards, Wingocard has no monthly fees and your teen can use it to withdraw cash at ATMs or make purchases anywhere Visa is accepted.
-But it hasn’t launched yet, so you can only sign up for the waiting list.
+This free prepaid debit card encourages your teen to develop better earning, spending and saving habits.Wingocard is a new debit card and mobile app designed to put you in control while your teen learns to become financially literate.
+Unlike some other teen-focused cards, Wingocard has no monthly fees and your teen can use it to withdraw cash at ATMs or make purchases anywhere Visa is accepted.

 Monthly maintenance fee